Skip to main content

 I spent most of my teenage and young adult years maintaining a somewhat large church so here are some of the quick tips that I learned during that time:

-• Make use of volunteers and church members who come to help out at your church.
+2. Make use of volunteers and church members who come to help out at your church.
 They’re usually eager and waiting to help out in any way possible!
-Sometimes we left our biggest projects, such as remodeling or painting, for when they came to help.
+Sometimes we left our biggest tasks that required church project management, such as remodeling or painting, for when they came to help.

 Organizing Your Church Is Next